 Let’s face the facts, no one wants to have their home ransacked by burglars.
 You arrive home after being gone and suffer the horrible experience of finding your house in total disarray and your valuables missing.
 Before this unfortunate event happens to you, check out this infographic.

 When you suspect that your partner may be behaving in an unfaithful fashion, it can not only be difficult to determine whether or not your suspicions are valid, but also what next steps you might take.
-The team at PInow surveyed their network of trusted infidelity investigators to discover what the common indications of infidelity in a relationship.
+In the following infographic, discover the common indications of infidelity in a relationship including six major signs of a cheating spouse, what to expect in an infidelity investigation and other statistics on infidelity and marriage.